chrisamaral/formerly/README.md

 }
 ```

-With this basic example, we introduced the key concepts from formerly.
-We can see `formerly` exposes a few components with familiar sounding names, `Form`, `Input`, `Select` and `TextArea`.
+Although being a very basic example, we introduced the key concepts from `formerly`.
+We can see that it exposes a few components with familiar sounding names, `Form`, `Input`, `Select` and `TextArea`.
 You can think of them as extensions to native elements. **Important takeaway: ** *They won't work outside a `Form` and `formerly` wont serialize any other native `<input>` you put inside the `Form`.*

 ## Complex Forms

-An important use case we wanted to get just right was the serialization of large forms, which are often complex and have nested objects/arrays in them.
+An important use case we wanted to get just right was the serialization of larger forms, which are often complex and have nested objects/arrays in them.

-So let's say you work for Wikipedia and you have this **person** database storing all kinds of creepy personal information, our hypothetical object representation for a random personality could look like this:
+So, let's get setup a new example.
+Say, you work for Wikipedia and you have this **person** database storing all kinds of creepy personal information, our hypothetical object representation for a random personality would look like this:

 ```js
 const thisOnePerson = {